Nutrition and Dietetics

 Mission of the dietetics program

-To prepare competent graduates in dietetics, through an ACEND-approved didactic program in dietetics, who seek to service the dietary needs of patients, individuals, and the community.
+To prepare competent graduates in dietetics, through an ACEND accredited didactic program in dietetics, who seek to service the dietary needs of patients, individuals, and the community.

 Program goals and Academy of Nutrition and Dietetics (ACEND) required objectives